krrish-v/vakta/README.md

 #### 3. Integrated ChatGPT
 #### 4. Integrated News Delivery based on defined category
 #### 5. Integrated Weather Reporting
+#### 6. Search any song or interview like "Simon Sinek: How great leaders inspire action | TED Talk" etc.. avaliable on a YouTube and get a running audio file

 ![Alt Text](demo/sdfghu64tergdfhuu57463twt.png)